Become an agent of change.

 No more life hacks.
-Not another framework.
 Not another shortcut.
 This is a workshop to help you build real agency.

 Foundations of Agency is a 100% virtual workshop that utilizes a cohort-based model: you will work with other talented and emerging leaders across industries and disciplines, learning from one another as you move through the core curriculum.